 The IRS announces cost of living adjustments every year affecting dollar limitations for pension plans and other retirement-related items for that tax year.
 For 2025, the contribution limit for participants in 401(k), 403(b), and most 457 plans increased from $23,000 to $23,500.

-*For plans which adopted this voluntary SECURE 2.0 provision: A higher catch-up contribution limit applies for employees aged 60, 61, 62 and 63 who participate in these plans.
+For plans which adopted a voluntary SECURE 2.0 provision: a higher catch-up contribution limit applies for employees aged 60, 61, 62 and 63 who participate in these plans.
 For 2025, this higher catch-up contribution limit is $11,250 instead of $7,500.